Three 6 Mafia: 1988–1990: Origins

 Three 6 Mafia's founding members became musicians at young ages.
 In 1988, DJ Paul, at age 11, was taking piano lessons, and his half-brother, Lord Infamous, age 15, was a singer practicing bass and electric guitar.
-The two would compose songs together, with Paul playing piano and drums while Infamous played bass and guitar and sang.
+The two would compose songs together, with Paul playing piano and drums while Infamous played bass, guitar and sang.

 At the same time, in North Memphis, Tennessee, Juicy J, at age 13, was learning how to DJ as well as rap.
 He had initially wanted to be a singer, but in the late 1980s and early 1990s he fell in love with the gangsta rap style, and he, like his future founding group members across town, wanted to make music like popular artists at the time such as N.W.A and Geto Boys.

 In 1989, DJ Paul and Lord Infamous formed the duo "Da Serial Killaz".
 It was at this time they distributed their own mixtapes of popular songs at school, and Lord Infamous had started rapping with his signature triple time flow.
 Juicy J was also creating his own mixes by this time but was not putting his raps on tapes just yet.